Context, Judgement, Deduction: Judgement calculi

 \subsection{Judgements}

-Judgemental calculi include two main kinds of judgement for each $\mathbb{F} \in \mathcal{J}$. \begin{itemize} \item The first kind of judgement acknowledges a $\mathbb{F}$-empirical evidence and clarifies the status of an object.
-One can see it as a kind of \textit{Tarskian snow} \cite{tarski1956concept} for our approach.
-For $F \in f^{-1}(\Gamma)$, then we find in our set of judgement the writing This can be understood as \textit{Given $\Gamma$, $F$ exits} or \textit{Given $\Gamma$, $G$ is green}, or \textit{Given $\Gamma$, $M$ is made of marble}.
-In the case of the same category $\mathbb{F}$ appearing as the domain of two different judgements, we might use $\Gamma \vdash F\; \mathbb{F}(f)$. \item The second kind of judgement is an identity checker for the equality classified by the judgement.
+Judgemental calculi include two main kinds of judgement for each $\mathbb{F} \in \classof{J}$. \begin{itemize} \item The first kind of judgement acknowledges a $\mathbb{F}$-empirical evidence and clarifies the status of an object.
+One can see it as a kind of \textit{Tarskian snow} for our approach, meaning something that fulfills Tarski's requirement for something to \quotmarks{characterize unambiguously the class of those words and expressions which are to be considered meaningful} \cite{tarski1956concept}.
+For $F \in f^{-1}(\Gamma)$, then we find in our set of judgement the writing This can be understood as \textit{Given $\Gamma$, $F$ exists} or \textit{Given $\Gamma$, $G$ is green}, or \textit{Given $\Gamma$, $M$ is made of marble}.
+In the case of the same category $\mathbb{F}$ appearing as the domain of two different judgements, we might use $\Gamma \vdash F\; \mathbb{F}(f)$. \item The second kind of judgement is an equality checker for the equality classified by the judgement.
 We will write when $F, F' \in f^{-1}(\Gamma)$ and $F = F'$.
-This could be read as \textit{Given $\Gamma$, $F$ and $F'$ are indistinguishable by existence}\footnote{This could be actually read \textit{Are identical.}}, or \textit{Given $\Gamma$, $G$ and $G'$ are indistinguishable by green.} \end{itemize}
+This could be read as \textit{Given $\Gamma$, $F$ and $F'$ are indistinguishable by existence}\footnote{This could be actually read \textit{Are identical.}}, or \textit{Given $\Gamma$, $G$ and $G'$ are indistinguishable by green.} Notice that the interpretation of the notion of equality is relative to the choice of the classifier.
+If we were to look at something classifying types in a type theory, the equality would (and will, in \Cref{secdtt}) be indistinguishability up to computations. \end{itemize}

 In the table below, we find on the left column the judgement and on the right its translation in terms of the judgemental theory.

 It might seem that such simple judgements do not guarantee much in terms of expressiveness.
 This is in fact far from the truth!
 Recall that a judgemental theory is closed under finite limits and several constructions, thus we obtain an incredible variety of complex judgements.